 What’s your favorite book?
 There's no way I can answer this with just one title.

-What is your role at UWGP?
-I am currently the Finance Associate at United Way of Greater Portland.
+What is your role at UWSM?
+I am currently the Finance Associate at United Way of Southern Maine.
 I worked in the corporate sector for over 25 years but always had a connection to the United Way through my employer.
-When I decided to make a change and explore the non-profit world, I was delighted and honored to become an employee here at United Way of Greater Portland.
+When I decided to make a change and explore the non-profit world, I was delighted and honored to become an employee here at United Way of Southern Maine.

 What’s your favorite work moment so far?
 My walk to work each day inspires me as I pass by public housing for newcomers to Maine.
 The languages I hear, the bright clothing I see, and the babies peeking out of slings on their mothers' backs, all remind me that people come to our country hoping they will find opportunity and something better.
 So despite the evidence of drug abuse, mental illness and homelessness I also see on my walk to work, these newcomers give me hope and remind me to look for, and appreciate, the positive things happening in our community and here at work.

 How do you take your coffee?
 Dunkin’ Cold Brew with liquid sugar and skim milk

 What’s your favorite book?
 If I have to pick just one, I would say "Bel Canto" by Ann Patchett.
 It is just a lovely book.

 What’s on your bucket list?
 Go back to New Zealand.

 What is your role at UWSM?
 I assist the financial/operations team in all aspects of accounting for the financial information of our organization.
 It is a role that works with and supports the entire staff.

 What’s your favorite work moment so far?
 It is rewarding to be thanked by donors for being a part of working to improve our community.